angkohtenko/twitter_vs_stocks/README.md

 <img src="https://github.com/angkohtenko/twitter_vs_stocks/blob/angela_branch/Images/word_counts.png" width="150" height="200"/>

 Elon Musk used 8,197 words in his tweets; an enormous number of features to analyse.
 However, Latent Dirichlet Allocation (LDA) is a probabilistic transformation of bag-of-words counts to a lower-dimensional topic space.
 It classifies the text data on a topic-by-topic basis, which means disregarding its original position in the text while maintaining its frequency.
-Tweets are regarded as a form of subject distribution.
-Topics are indicated by the distribution of all terms in the vocabulary.
-To determine the optimal number of topics, coherence score was calculated.
+In terms of coherence score, the degree of semantic similarity between a topic's high scoring words is used to quantify its coherence.
+The method chooses the most frequently occurring words in each topic.
+The coherence score for a specific topic is then calculated by computing and aggregating all pairwise scores (UMass) for each of the words.

+The average coherence score per topic for a variety of models trained with varying numbers of topics is shown below.
+The number of topics for which the average score reaches a peak point is the perfect balance we seek.
+As a result, our best guess for the number of topics is around two.
+We should keep in mind that a corpus of very short documents (Elon's tweets in our case) is typically more difficult to apply to coherent models than a corpus of longer documents.

 <img src="https://github.com/angkohtenko/twitter_vs_stocks/blob/angela_branch/Images/Coherence_score.png" width="600" height="300"/>